 If you slip and use a little tobacco, don't give up.
 Talk to someone who has quit or to a counsellor.
 Ask them for ideas on what to do.
 A slip could turn into regular use (relapse), so it's important to do something different soon.

 Health Tools help you make wise health decisions or take action to improve your health.

 Why Do You Smoke?

 Most people don't think about when or why they smoke.
 They just do it.
 But knowing when and why you smoke can help you choose the quitting strategy that is most likely to work.
 Perhaps you smoke:

-- To relieve tension, especially after arguments or during stressful times, or when you feel angry, depressed, or upset.
+- To relieve tension, especially after arguments or during stressful times or when you feel angry, depressed, or upset.

 - To control your weight, either by keeping it down or because you're afraid of weight gain if you quit.

-- For stimulation, to focus, improve your concentration, or boost your energy when you have low energy.
+- For stimulation, or to focus, improve your concentration, or boost your energy when you have low energy.

 - To be part of the group, by joining your friends in having a cigarette.

 Many children and teens use cigarettes, e-cigarettes, or other forms of tobacco because their friends do.
 Movies and TV shows can make tobacco use seem attractive.
 Teens may use tobacco to try to manage their weight.